 District 7120 Polar Bear Plunge

-District 7120's Rotex Rotaract Club is excited to announce its first annual district-wide Polar Bear Plunge Fundraiser!
+District 7120's Rotex Rotaract Club is excited to announce its second annual district-wide Polar Bear Plunge Fundraiser!

 Event Highlights:

-The event will begin at noon with registration and sign-in.
-Participants will turn in the money they raised and enjoy live music, food and drinks, and a Rotary classic, the 50/50 raffle.
+The event will begin at noon with registration, sign-in, and a final count of funds raised.
+Participants will then enjoy live music, food and drinks, and a Rotary classic, the 50/50 raffle.

 The Plunge will take place in rounds, with individuals and teams grouped by age.
 The event will conclude with an awards ceremony, recognizing the following: